wynnie/gacd_project/README.md

 ##Running the script
 Fork the current repository.
 The main script is called "run_analysis.R"

-Adter downloading the data from the above link, unzip it and run "run_analysis.R".
+After downloading the data from the above link, unzip it and run "run_analysis.R".
 Make sure the directory UCI HAR Dataset is present at the same level as the R script.

 After running the R script, a new file called tidy_data.txt will be produced.